clockworksimon/ACVHBot/README.md

 How does this bot work?
 In brief: you, the streamer, download the app and install it on your PC and then your mods (or you!) control it via Twitch chat commands.
 Tracking the villagers is done by the mods (or you) and your chat can register their guesses with a simple command as well.
 It's best if the streamer installs the bot, so that they have access to the counter text file, but a mod can also own and operate the bot and all the functions aside from this will still work.

 ## Getting Started
-1. In order to run the app on your PC you'll need to install it.
+1. In order to run the app on your Windows PC (Sadly no Mac version is available) you'll need to install it.
 Since I'm an unknown developer without company backing, there's a few things you should know before clicking the download link:
  - When you download the installer your browser may let you know that it isn't commonly downloaded and could be a security risk.
 You'll need to choose to keep/accept the download and then run it to launch the installer.
  -  When you run the installer, Windows will let you know that the app is unrecognized.
 You may have to click More Info and then Run Anyway or otherwise accept a Windows popup to run the installer.
  -  If I was popular and willing to spend $700 - $1,200 annually on a security certificate, I might be able to solve for these problems, but sadly both are outside my reach.